equinor/radix-public-site/public-site/docs/guides/deploy-only/index.md

 With the access token you can make calls to Radix API through either:

-- Calling the API directly ([Radix Platform API](https://api.radix.equinor.com/swaggerui/) or [Radix Playground API](https://api.playground.radix.equinor.com/swaggerui/)), by passing the bearer token (i.e. curl -X GET --header "Authorization: Bearer \$token")
+- Calling the Radix API directly by passing the bearer token (i.e. curl -X GET --header "Authorization: Bearer \$token")
 - Calling the API though functions in the [Radix CLI](https://github.com/equinor/radix-cli), which allows for simpler access to the API
 - Calling the API through [Radix GitHub Actions](https://github.com/equinor/radix-github-actions).
 If you have opted for GitHub Actions as your CI tool, then calling the Radix API indirectly through the Radix CLI using the Radix GitHub Actions can be done.
 It allows for simpler access to the CLI in your action's workflow.